Autographivirales: Applications

-Therapeutic Antibiotic Use
+Therapeutic antibiotic use

 Some experiments suggest that Autographivirales bacteriophages show promise in regulating and stifling the growth of infectious bacteria, like Klebsiella pneumoniae, in humans.
 Infectious bacteria like K. pneumoniae have increasingly become more resistant to traditional antibiotics.
 Some bacteria are even resistant to multiple antibiotics and antibacterial drugs.
 This problem prompted researchers to look towards other possible regulators of bacterial growth, like Autographivirales bacteriophages.
 This type of treatment is referred to as phage therapy.
 Phage therapy is effective against drug-resistant bacteria because bacteriophages are naturally inclined to infect and kill specific bacteria.

 For the past two decades, studying phage therapy has grown in popularity with major research centers opening up in the United States, Poland, Georgia, and Belgium.
 In turn, many biotechnology companies have shifted their focus to phage therapy, with some like Armata Pharmaceuticals completely dedicating themselves to combating the problem of antibiotic resistance.

 Autographivirales has also been used in combination with existing antibiotics to effective results.
 A recent study showed that Autographivirales combined with antibiotic medication Tigecycline can effectively combat skin and soft tissue infections associated with Acinetobacter baumannii, a bacterium that previously showed resistance to multiple drugs.

 However, phage therapy does pose some potential drawbacks.
 Antibiotics work by targeting a key part bacterial structure or by impeding a bacterial metabolic function.
 Because many bacteria have similar metabolic processes and physical structures, an antibiotic could be effective against many different bacteria.
 Phages on the other hand are much more specific to a single bacteria.
 This means that scientists would have to put in more work to perfect a phage therapy that only works against one bacteria.
 Also, some clinical studies involving phage therapy have resulted in low to moderate efficacy rates and in a huge variation of results for different patients.

 Autographivirales and other lytic phages lyse host bacteria through a process that begins with adsorption.
 Once Autographivirales is adsorbed on the cell surface of the host bacteria, the enzyme located in its tail structure can penetrate the host bacteria's peptidoglycan layer and inner membrane, where it releases genetic material into the interior of the bacteria.
 When the phage genetic material is integrated with the bacterial host genes, it will replicate to form a new progeny phage with bacteriolytic ability.
 The infected bacteria are finally lysed and the progeny phages released post-lysis continue to proliferate and lyse surrounding host bacteria.